kernie66/homebridge-random-delay-switches/README.md

 `random`  | `false` | Enables random delays between `minDelay` and `delay` seconds (boolean).
 `disableSensor`| `false` | Disables the motion sensor, i.e. only the switch will be available in HomeKit (boolean).
 `startOnReboot` | `false` | Enables the delay switch when the plugin is restarted.
 Can be used e.g. to turn things on after power outage.
 Hint: Combine with a time of day condition, so your lights don't turn on while you sleep (boolean).
+`singleActivation` | `false` | Disables the extension of the timer if the switch is activated repeatedly while on.
+Default is to restart the delay switch for each activation while on.
 `repeats`   | 0      | The number of additional activations of the switch.
 Can be used to control different lights with several consecutive delays, see below (0 - 10, where 0 gives one activation of the switch, 1 gives two activations and so on).
 `cron` | Empty | Schedules the switch activation with a cron syntax.
 Add several schedules by separating the cron strings with ";".